Solar Panels in Shildon, Durham

 How much electricity will solar panels generate in Shildon?

 Based on Durham regional data, a 4kWp system generates approximately 3,440 kWh per year at a yield of 860 kWh/kWp, covering 91% of average household use (3,800 kWh/year).
 The area receives around 1,280 sunshine hours annually.
-Durham ranks #62 of 102 UK counties, and solar panels are still a strong investment here thanks to longer summer daylight hours and cooler temperatures that improve panel efficiency.
+Durham ranks #62 of 102 UK counties, and solar still pays off here thanks to longer summer daylight hours and cooler temperatures that help panels run more efficiently.
 Output peaks between May and August and is lower in winter, though annual generation figures already account for this seasonal variation.
 South-facing roofs at a 30-40° pitch achieve optimal yields, while east or west-facing roofs still produce 80-85% of maximum output.

 What size solar system do I need for my home in Shildon?